dropwizard/dropwizard/docs/source/manual/core.rst

       # The type of connector to use.
       #
       # Possible values are:
-      #   * blocking: Good for low-latency services with short request
+      #   * blocking: Good for low-latency applications with short request
       #               durations.
 Corresponds to Jetty's
       #               BlockingChannelConnector.
-      #   * nonblocking: Good for services which use Servlet 3.0
+      #   * nonblocking: Good for applications which use Servlet 3.0
       #                  continuations or which maintain a large number
       #                  of open connections.
 Corresponds to Jetty's
       #                  SelectChannelConnector.